Massive winter storm dumps sleet, freezing rain and snow around much of US

 As of Sunday morning, about 213 million people were under some sort of winter weather warning, Santorelli said.
 Hundreds of thousands of customers were without power according to poweroutage.us, with Tennessee and Mississippi hit especially hard.

-Some 11,500 flights were canceled Sunday and more than 16,000 delayed, according to the flight tracker flightaware.com.
+Some 12,000 flights were canceled Sunday and nearly 20,000 were delayed, according to the flight tracker flightaware.com.
 Airports in Philadelphia, Washington, Baltimore, North Carolina, New York and New Jersey were among those impacted.

 Bitter cold makes things worse